elmoren/elmoren.github.io/posts/posts/2025-08-25_Local LLM With Llama cpp.md

 # {{ $frontmatter.title }}

-For Part 2, I'm looking at running Qwen 3 with [lama.cpp](https://github.com/ggml-org/llama.cpp).
+For Part 2, I'm looking at running Qwen 3 with [llama.cpp](https://github.com/ggml-org/llama.cpp).
 You can find [Part 1](./2025-08-14_Local%20LLM%20With%20Ollama.md) here.

-I'm trying out the new model and llama.cpp should give a sizeable boost in performance over Ollama.
+I'm trying out the new model and llama.cpp should give a sizable boost in performance over Ollama.
 It is implemented in C/C++ and according to their docs, "Apple silicon is a first-class citizen".

 I am running on a MacBook Pro with a M3 Max and 36GB of memory.